FieldDB/FieldDB/README.md

 $ OFFLINE=true yarn start --offline
 ```

+Then open https://localhost:3182 and accept the security certificate warning since you are developing locally with a self signed certificate.

-In another tab turn on the webpack server:
+To debug the client side code as well, in another tab turn on the webpack server:

 ```bash
 $ node webpack.server.js
 ```

+Then open https://localhost:3001/ and accept the security certificate warning since you are developing locally with a self signed certificate.

 ------------------